IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

-The Venue is Hyundai’s smallest crossover SUV, which debuted as a new model for 2020.
-In both size and price, it’s the entry-level vehicle in Hyundai’s SUV lineup—it’s 5.1 inches shorter than the Hyundai Kona and about $1600 cheaper to start.
+The Venue is Hyundai’s smallest crossover SUV, and it debuted as a new model for 2020.
+In both size and price, it’s the entry-level vehicle in Hyundai’s SUV lineup—it’s 5.1 inches shorter than the Hyundai Kona and about $2300 cheaper to start.
 Due to its “urban runabout” mission, tall hatchback proportions, and lack of available all-wheel drive, the Venue leans toward the passenger-car side of the crossover-SUV category.
-The model lineup consists of SE, SEL, and Denim trim levels, all of which are powered by a 121-hp 1.6-liter 4-cylinder that is paired with a continuously variable automatic transmission (CVT).
-The SE model’s 6-speed manual transmission has been dropped.
+The model lineup consists of SE, SEL, and Limited trim levels, all of which are powered by a 121-hp 1.6-liter 4-cylinder that is paired with a continuously variable automatic transmission (CVT).
 Standard safety features include forward collision warning with automatic emergency braking and pedestrian detection, lane keep assist, and a driver-attention monitor.
 Blind-spot alert and rear cross-traffic alert are available.
 Other standard or available features include Apple CarPlay/Android Auto connectivity, keyless entry and starting, heated front seats, and dual USB charging ports.

-The Venue is EPA-rated at 30 mpg city/33 highway.
-During Consumer Guide® evaluation, a Denim model returned 35.7 mpg in a test that consisted of about 65-percent highway driving.
+The Venue is EPA-rated at 29 mpg city/33 highway.
+During Consumer Guide® evaluation, a Limited model returned 35.7 mpg in a test that consisted of about 65-percent highway driving.
 The Venue uses regular-grade gas.

 VALUE IN CLASS